mikeshardmind/SinbadCogs/README.md

 ## Availability of Support

 Support is not available.
-Fixes may be accepted.
-For security issues, please see the contributing info.
+Fixes no longer accepted.
+Repository remains for historical reasons only.

 ## Whats here?

-Various mostly abandoned or replaced addons for Red Discordbot, re-released under a license which lets me ignore it better.
+Historical code.

+## What-ifs

+If I could go back to then, knowing what I do now with the full view of the situation, I'd have done things differently.

+To those who were negatively impacted, whether you see this or not, I'm sorry I did not find a better path.